kenjindomini/Resume/resume.md

 </table>

 **Software Engineer / Back-End Web developer**
-- Arcitected and developed Web-based APIs using node.js and Hapi
+- Architected and developed Web-based APIs using node.js and Hapi
 - Abstracted away database queries and transactions, lowering difficulty and increasing productivity for front-end developers
-- Maintained a high standard of Engineering hygine, i.e. good unit and intergration test coverage and linting
+- Maintained a high standard of Engineering hygiene, i.e. good unit and integration test coverage and linting
 - Used git workflow via github to coordinate code changes between a small team of a engineers
 - Used git branches to segregate feature and bug fix development from the main two branches: master and dev
     - Implemented git branch worklow and Jenkins workflow to have engineering team use a dev branch that could not be pushed to prd